 - Tony Fitzgerald

-Yvonne Savea is one of the most promising up-and-coming referees in Victoria.
-This was recognised by Rugby Australia when they invited Yvonne to referee at the 2017 AON Uni 7's competition.
-Yvonne is qualified to referee both rugby 7's and XV's and in the past year has refereed the Frankston International 7's as well as the Bendigo Goldfields 7's, the premier Sevens events in Victoria.
-Yvonne is currently in her first year of University, at La Trobe University, where the Foundation’s support is assisting Yvonne to become a teacher.
+Yvonne Savea, one of the most promising up-and-coming referees in Victoria, was recognised by Rugby Australia when she was invited to referee at the 2017 AON Uni 7's competition.
+Yvonne is qualified to referee both rugby 7's and XV's and refereed the Frankston International 7's as well as the Bendigo Goldfields 7's, the premier Sevens events in Victoria early in her refereeing career.
+The Foundation supported Yvonne in her tertiary studies at La Trobe University, supporting her to become a teacher.

 Georgia Cormick (2018)

 Georgia Cormick is an exciting scrum half who contributed to the growing game of Women's Rugby in Victoria.
 Georgia played in the Lindroth Cup premiership winning Melbourne Unicorns in 2017 and represented Victoria in both the 7's and XV's sides that year.
 Georgia played for the Melbourne Rebels Super W side from its inaugural season in 2017 until 2020 and was first named in the Wallaroos Squad in 2018.
 Georgia made her debut off the bench becoming Wallaroo No. 173 in 2019 against Japan and started against the Black Ferns later the same year.
 The Weary Dunlop Rugby foundation scholarship supported Georgia to complete her Master’s Degree of Osteopathy at Victoria University.
 Georgia personifies the values of Rugby Victoria and the Foundation in all aspects of her life.